JakuJ/advent-of-code-2019/README.md

-# advent2019
+# advent-of-code-2019

-Advent of Code 2019 in Haskell
+Problems from Advent of Code 2019 solved in Haskell.

+### Installation

+* Have the `stack` build system for Haskell installed
+* Clone this repository
+* Run `stack run` in the main folder